JTBC Newsroom: December 2019—March 2020: JTBC Newsroom post-Sohn Suk-hee era

 In December 2019, Sohn Suk-hee announced his resignation as presenter of JTBC Newsroom following a large-scale organization reshuffle.
 He had held this position for six years and four months, and would only focus on CEO duties.
 His final day was on January 2, 2020, during the second part of its annual New Year's Day debate.
 That broadcast recorded a rating of 4.9%.
 "The Times They Are a-Changin'" was used as its ending theme once more as he resigned from his position.

-Seo Bok-hyun was named as his successor, and in his first day as the new presenter of Newsroom on January 6, 2020, he said that he woild "uphold the four principles built on the newsroom" and would "do his best every day".
+Seo Bok-hyun was named as his successor, and in his first day as the new presenter of Newsroom on January 6, 2020, he said that he would "uphold the four principles built on the newsroom" and would "do his best every day".
 Sohn's departure did not affect Newsroom's ratings, as it recorded a 4.3% nationwide rating on January 6, which is higher than the typical 3.4%-3.5% rating during Sohn's final week.
 However, weekday ratings fell to 2-4%, falling behind TV Chosun's News 9, while weekend ratings plunged to 1%, placing Newsroom last among its competitors.
 MBC Newsdesk absorbed all of Newsroom's viewership.
 Seo was the youngest presenter of a South Korean flagship newscast at 37.

 Kim Pil-kyu also left his post on the weekend edition, following a promotion to become a Washington correspondent, making Han Min-yong the only presenter of the Friday to Sunday editions of Newsroom from January 10, 2020.
 This move made her the first sole female presenter and only the second main female presenter of a flagship JTBC newscast since 2014 (Ahn Chak-hee was the first), as well as one of the only two female presenters of a JTBC news or current affairs program, the other being Overnight Debate's Shin Ye-ri.
 This edition is shown at 18:55 KST on Saturdays and Sundays from February 15, 2020, making it the first time since 2017 to have its time slot changed.
 The weekend edition also had its run time shortened to 45 minutes.

 On January 28, 2020, JTBC Newsroom's Fact Check segment was certified by the International Fact Checking Network for complying with its principles, making it the first Korean news organization to do so.

 The February 23, 2020, broadcast was the last in the Trust B studio before moving to a temporary studio the next day.
 This marked JTBC's transition from the Trust Building in Digital Media City, which will now be used by JoongAng Ilbo, to the Creation Hall just beside it.